Sleep Disturbers - Dealing with common infant sleep problems

 Don't worry if you feel frustrated with her because that is

-just a phase - and
+temporary - a phase - and

-things will get better soon ...
+things will get better again ...